bastyuchenko/k8s-interservice-communication-mi/README.md

 __TenantId__ - Azure AD tanant Id.

 You can re-check you auth settings in the following way:
+Catch AccessToken sent from Service1 (you can use debugging in IDE for this purpose).
+Put AccessToken to https://jwt.io/.
 [ValidAudience](https://github.com/bastyuchenko/k8s-interservice-communication-mi/blob/main/Service2/Program.cs#L21) should be equal to "aud".
 [ValidIssuer](https://github.com/bastyuchenko/k8s-interservice-communication-mi/blob/main/Service2/Program.cs#L22)  should be equal to "iss".